mkoryak/floatThead/README.md

 How to get help with the floatThead
 ------------
 All issues should be reported through github.

-I will do my best to help you in a timely manner.
+Coffee/Beer donations help too ;)

 Requirements:
 -------------